Stable Gravastars: Guilfoyle's electrically charged solutions: LINEARIZED STABILITY OF GRAVASTARS

 where a prime denotes derivative with respect to $a$.
-Here we adapted and applied the criteria for stability analysis of a static configuration at $a = a_0$, which requires $V(a_0)= V'(a_0)=0$, and the condition for stability is that $V^{\prime\prime}(a_0) > 0$ to guarantee that the second derivative of the potential is positive.
+Here we adapt and apply the criteria for stability analysis of a static configuration at $a = a_0$, which requires $V(a_0)= V'(a_0)=0$, and the condition for stability is that $V^{\prime\prime}(a_0) > 0$ to guarantee that the second derivative of the potential is positive.
 In order to determine the stability of the gravastar we first calculate $V^{\prime\prime}(a_0)$.
-Using Eq.
-(52) and by introducing a new parameter $\eta_0={\cal P}'(a_0)/\sigma'(a_0)$ into the Eq.
-(64), we obtain \begin{widetext}
+Using Eq. (\ref{sigprim}) and by introducing a new parameter $\eta_0={\cal P}'(a_0)/\sigma'(a_0)$ into Eq. (\ref{vpp}), we obtain \begin{widetext}

 \end{widetext} Therefore, by demanding that $V^{\prime\prime}(a_0)$ $>$ 0, we find an inequality for the $\eta_0$ parameter, which yields to \begin{widetext}

 and